Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 ## **Location Card: Hostess of Fertility**

-* The Hostess of Fertility is a prominent and well-regarded **tavern** situated within the bustling city of Orario.
+* The Hostess of Fertility is a prominent and well-regarded tavern situated within the bustling city of Orario.
-  While its exact street address isn't pinpointed, its proximity to a major Hephaistus Familia workshop (used as a landmark in directions given to Isaiah) and its popularity among adventurers suggest it's located on a significant * *commercial thoroughfare**, possibly **Daedalus Street** or a similar major avenue, reasonably accessible from the Guild/Babel area but not directly adjacent to the tower itself.
+  While its exact street address isn't pinpointed, its proximity to a major Hephaistus Familia workshop (used as a landmark in directions given to Isaiah) and its popularity among adventurers suggest it's located on a significant commercial thoroughfare, possibly Daedalus Street or a similar major avenue, reasonably accessible from the Guild/Babel area but not directly adjacent to the tower itself.

 * **Exterior:** From the rain-slicked or sun-drenched cobblestone street, the Hostess presents a facade of **sturdy